Auglaize County, Ohio

-Auglaize County (/ˈɔːɡleɪz/) is a county in Northwestern Ohio, United States.
+Auglaize County (/ˈɔːɡleɪz/) is a county in Northwestern Ohio, United States of America.
 As of the 2020 census, the population was 46,442.
 Its county seat and largest city is Wapakoneta.

 Auglaize County comprises the Wapakoneta Micropolitan Statistical Area, which is also included in the Lima-Van Wert-Celina Combined Statistical Area.

 Etymology

 The county is named for the Auglaize River.
 Some sources say it is a corruption of the French description of the clay (glaise) water (eau); others say it comes from a Native American word for fallen timbers.
 Another remote possibility is that it derives from the French glace [*aux glaces?], meaning "mirror" or "ice" ['at the ices'?].

-There is something to be said for the unattested eau glaise ("clay water"), like the attested terre glaise ("clay soil"), but Ramsey and Stewart agree that Auglaize (and variants, implying "*aux glaises") is American French for "at the lick(s)", literally "at the clays", where wild beasts came to lick salt and minerals from the soil, filling the lacuna in standard French for a salt lick.
-The spelling "glaize" is archaic (as in Cotgrave's French-English dictionary of 1611).
-In addition, in Arkansas there is a creek and mountain Glazypeau, from French glaise à Paul ("Paul's lick").
-The assumed indigenous American (Algonquian) "fallen timbers" or "overgrown with brush" has no support without any attested etymons supplied and would not match phonetically in the case of Shawnee.

 Geography

 According to the U.S. Census Bureau, the county has an area of 402 sqmi, of which 401 sqmi is land and 0.5 sqmi (0.1%) is water.
 It is Ohio's second-smallest county by area.

 The county is crossed by the Auglaize River and the Miami and Erie Canal.
 The headwaters of the Saint Marys River, the Great Miami River and the Scioto River as well as parts of Grand Lake St. Marys and Lake Loramie are in the county.